yodobrin/BlobUpload/README.md

 Once provision, create a container.

-## Functions
+## Function

 ### Upload2Blob
 The function is a http trigger function, it expects two parameters as post parameters:
 - name - the name of the file to be uploaded (can differ from the actual file name)
 - file - required to be passed as form data __File__ type

-Successful calls will result in `200` and message confirming the upload to the specific container.
+Successful calls will result in `200` and JSON message confirming the upload to the specific container. and the exposed url.
-Unsuccessful calls will result in specific error messages
+Unsuccessful calls will result in specific JSON response with specific error messages

-### Expose2Web
+#### Method :: Expose2Web
-The function is EventGrid triggered, it will create a simple _html_ page, with link to the file landing in the specific container (same container as in the `Upload2Blob` function).
+The method is called with the new uploaded file uri, it will create a simple _html_ page, with link to the file landing in the specific container (same container as in the `Upload2Blob` function).
 The current code is supporting __hard coded__ `mp4` file types, feel free to enhance it.

-It will use the `template.txt` template file, replace the uri of the file:
+It will use the `template.txt` template file which is stored in another container, replace the uri of the file:
 ```
 <video width="320" height="240" controls>
   <source src="video_url_to_replace" type="video/mp4">
 </video>
 ```
-With the location of the uploaded file (part of the event grid message).
+With the location of the uploaded file.

-**Tip** Need to worry about access control
+**Tip** Need to worry about access control: in my solution I generated SAS token for the container, store it in the function configuration.

 ## Deployment